 This is one of the easiest techniques to learn.
 In fact, Yarn Tree has a wonderful video on YouTube that gives you all you need to know to get started.
 You can learn the basics in just five minutes.
 Click here to view the video.
-If you don’t have time to watch the video, you can get their printed instructions at: http://yarntree.com/007begin.htm
+If you don’t have time to watch the video, click here to get their printed instructions.

 When people talk about how hard cross stitch is, they are usually referring to the quarter and half stitches that are used to create detail in the design.
-Yarn Tree also has some great printed instructions to make you an expert in no time: http://yarntree.com/040halfstitch.htm
+Yarn Tree also has some great printed instructions to make you an expert in no time.

 Wasn’t that easy?
-The hardest part for me is choosing what project to do next.
-That is why I have a stash of patterns and kits that will last me for years….and years….and years…and I am always buying more!
+The hardest part may be choosing what project to do next.
+That is why many of us have a stash of patterns and kits that will last for years!
 Here are some great ideas to get you started.

 There are several companies that make beginner’s kits.
-I especially like the Learn a Craft from Dimensions as it even includes the 3" hoop.
+The Learn a Craft from Dimensions even includes the 3" hoop.
 You have everything in one package for around $3.00.
 Janlynn also has some little kits which include the frame.
 Click here for all of our Beginner Cross Stitch Kits.

-There are many kits and patterns for the intermediate level stitcher which has several color changes and more back stitching.
+There are many kits and patterns for the intermediate level stitcher which have several color changes and more back stitching.

-The advanced pattern has a lot of color changes and back stitches, uses half and/or quarter stitches, may completely cover the design area in stitches, or may be worked on finer count fabric.
+Advanced patterns have a lot of color changes and back stitches, use half and/or quarter stitches, may completely cover the design area in stitches, or may be worked on finer count fabric.
 It may also contain some specialty stitches.
-Dressmaker’s Daughter (4884E), and Quilted Garden are patterns I would consider more advanced.
+Dressmaker’s Daughter, and Quilted Garden are patterns that are more advanced.
 If you are looking for exquisite detail then check out these designers: Lavender and Lace, Mirabilia, and Heaven and Earth.
 Some people just collect the patterns from these designers, never intending to stitch them.
-However, if you do choose to stitch them, they’ll become treasured gifts to be handed down through generations.
+If you do choose to stitch them, they’ll become treasured gifts to be handed down through generations.

 Then there are the challenging patterns.
-A lot of these patterns use only full cross stitches, no back stitching.
-However, due to their size and continual color change, they can be challenging to stitch.
+A lot of these patterns use only full cross stitches, no back stitching, but due to their size and continual color change, they can be challenging to stitch.
 Fractal patterns »

 Here are some special categories you may want to do.

 - We carry several different Scandinavian designs; some are on larger count fabrics.
-For example here is Goats and Hearts Square
+For example, Anette Eriksson

 - Some people enjoy stitching a pattern a month.
-Lizzie Kate has A Bit of (month) Flip It with buttons.
-(Jingle Flip-It)
+Lizzie Kate often has series or collections.